 • 📄 Comprehensive file format support: Disk Drill recovers hundreds of file types, including photos, videos, documents, archives, and more.
 RAW photo and video file formats are supported especially well.

 • 🦾 Powerful recovery algorithms: Disk Drill incorporates multiple recovery methods that enable it to perform in-depth scans of formatted SD cards.
+This includes its Advanced Camera Recovery module, which is specifically built to reconstruct fragmented video files from GoPro, DJI, Canon, and other cameras.

 • 💾 RAW SD card support: Disk Drill is great at handling RAW file systems, which is a common scenario when SD cards are corrupted or improperly formatted.